 This is a fairly true myth because if the employees aren’t physically present at the office, it might be hard to train them on how to go about the work.
 However, freelancers in Dubai always pick a niche that they are well-conversant with.

-Many of these remote workers have had training and experience in that particular field for them to start working.
+Many of these remote workers have had training and experience in that particular field before they start working.
 There are many online courses, video lessons, and other popular educational tools available for them to further their training for the industry that they are affiliated with.

 3. Remote work increases loneliness.